Payment instructions for inheritance tax are included in the tax decision

 - the second due date is 2 months after the first due date.

-The tax must be paid even if you have made a claim for adjustment
+The tax must be paid even if you have filed a claim for adjustment

-You must pay your taxes on their due dates even if you have made a claim for adjustment of inheritance tax or gift tax.
+You must pay the tax by the due date even if you have claimed adjustment of your inheritance tax.

 You may request the Tax Administration to prevent or postpone any recovery of tax by enforcement while your claim is being processed.
-However, unpaid taxes continue to collect interest even if enforcement is prevented or postponed.
+However, your unpaid taxes will accrue late-payment interest even if enforcement has been prevented or postponed.

 When the payment is late